Annawu06/writer.ai/README.md

 1. font name (even the semantic one) ✅

-2. Bold ✅
+2. Bold ✅ or remove

-3. Italic ✅
+3. Italic ✅ or remove

-4. underline (user-defined color and different format) ✅
+4. underline (user-defined color and different format) ✅ or remove

-5. font size
+5. font size ✅

-6. font color
+6. font color✅ or remove

 7. Highlight (user-defined color) or remove ✅